MiguelPoleto/MiguelPoleto/README.md

 ###

-<p align="left">I am a cybersecurity-focused professional with practical experience in building secure and efficient systems.
-I specialize in secure coding, system hardening, safe data handling, and monitoring secure environments.
-My background in back-end development with Java (Spring Boot) and relational/non-relational databases strengthens my approach to creating resilient and secure applications.<br><br>I continuously improve my technical skills in cybersecurity, working with secure remote access, virtual environments, VPNs, SSH, and implementing measures to protect data integrity and system availability.
-I am motivated by challenges in the security domain and eager to contribute to the protection of critical systems and infrastructure.</p>
+<p align="left">I am a cybersecurity-focused professional with hands-on experience in building, securing, and monitoring systems.
+I specialize in secure coding practices, system hardening, data protection, and incident detection within secure environments.<br><br> My background includes back-end development with Java (Spring Boot), database management (relational and non-relational), and the creation of automation and security scripts using <b>Python</b> and <b>Bash</b>.
+I also work with Linux environments, VPNs, SSH, and secure remote access, implementing measures to ensure data integrity, confidentiality, and system availability to improve my technical skills in cybersecurity.<br><br> Driven by challenges in the cybersecurity field, I aim to continuously enhance my technical expertise and contribute to the defense and resilience of critical systems and infrastructures.</p>

 ###